Yujia Yankou: Cantonese Yankou liturgy

 Dinghu Mountain (鼎湖山, Dǐnghú shān) in Guandong, China where Qingyun Temple is located.

 Another version of the liturgy that is also practiced in certain contemporary Chinese Buddhist temples to a lesser extent is the "Cantonese Yankou” (廣東燄口, Guǎngdōng Yànkǒu) liturgy.
 This version originates from Qingyun Temple (慶雲寺, Qìngyún Sì) located in the province of Guandong.
 The temple was founded by the monk Liji Daoqiu (蘺際道丘, Líjì Dàoqiū), who also served as its first abbot.
 Daoqiu was a close associate of Zhuhong, with whom he studied with for a significant period of time, possibly until the latter's death in 1615.
 One of Daoqiu’s biographies claims that Daoqiu “inherited Zhuhong’s robes and bowl", an expression that normally refers to being a successor of a previous master.
 Daoqiu was heavily influenced by Zhuhong's teachings, especially his focus on Pure Land practices that are based on Huayan and Chan understandings of the mind as well as his emphasis on strict monastic discipline.
 Extent documents by Daoqiu explicitly states that he ran Qingyun Temple, “according to the way and style of Yunqi Monastery" (i.e. Zhuhong’s monastery) and that Zhuhong's portrait occupied a central position in the temple's lineage hall.
-In addition to the other teachings of Zhuhong, Dinghu also brought Zhuhong's re-codified Yujia Yankou liturgy to Qingyun Temple where it continued to be passed down to succeeding monastics of the temple and was subsequently known as the "Cantonese Yankou".
+In addition to the other teachings of Zhuhong, Dinghu also brought Zhuhong's re-codified Yuqie Yankou liturgy to Qingyun Temple where it continued to be passed down to succeeding monastics of the temple and was subsequently known as the "Cantonese Yankou".
 Aside of the addition of a few passages at the beginning of the rite, the Cantonese Yankou liturgy is identical with Zhuhong’s re-codified version.
 At one point, usage of this liturgy spread from Qingyun Temple into surrounding monasteries in the Guandong area, until its popularity became eclipsed by Ding'an's reworked version.
-In contemporary Chinese Buddhism, only Qingyun Temple and its branch monasteries in other areas such as Hong Kong still practice the Yujia Yankou rites using the Cantonese Yankou liturgy, with the vast majority of Chinese temples using the Huashan Yankou liturgy instead.
+In contemporary Chinese Buddhism, only Qingyun Temple and its branch monasteries in other areas such as Hong Kong still practice the Yuqie Yankou rites using the Cantonese Yankou liturgy, with the vast majority of Chinese temples using the Huashan Yankou liturgy instead.